Ruben-Ooms/Rollies/README.md

 Multiple rolls can be performed at once by adding a space between them.
     Example: '8 3,8' rolls (2d8) & (1d8+1d3).

+###
+This app can perform rolls for Adeptus Evangelion.